w3f/Grant-Milestone-Delivery/README.md

 *At this point it’s unclear if and how we incentivize external evaluations.
 Therefore the below is just an initial draft.*

 The reward for a successful milestone evaluation will only be paid out to the on-chain identity address.
-To get part of the rewards the evaluator needs to have done at least one previous successful milestone evaluation.
+To get part of the rewards the evaluator needs to have done *at least one previous successful milestone evaluation*.
 The total prize pool will be shared between all successful evaluations.

 ```
 Total prize pool per milestone delivery = estimated duration of milestone x FTE x price multiplicator